Raphhh/samurai/README.md

  1. Download the bootstrap and its dependency with Composer
  2. Param the Composer config (composer.json)
  3. Dump the autoloader of Composer with your new Package name
- 4. Clean some files (changelog, ...)
- 5. Execute the installed modules.
-For example:
+ 4. Execute the installed modules.

+Examples of modules:
-     - Init git for the project (git module) (todo)
+ - Init git for the project (todo)
  - Create a new repo on GitHub and link it to your project (github module) (todo)
+ - Clean some files (changelog, ...)
+ - Init PHPUnit (todo)
+ - Init Behat (todo)
-     - Link your project to Packagist (packagist module) (todo)
+ - Link your project to Packagist (todo)
-     - Link your project to Travis-ci (travis module) (todo)
+ - Link your project to Travis-ci (todo)
-     - Link your project to Scrutinizer (scrutinizer module) (todo)
+ - Link your project to Scrutinizer (todo)
-     - Add a file phpunit.xml (phpunit module) (todo)
+ - ... what you want!

 ## Installation of Samurai